GENERAL ANTHROPOGENY

 6H.
 The will as possibilized ends and means.
 Ordinary madness

 Apart from the fact that possibilization can make change the means of an end, and the ends of a means, it is still apt to revert their order, considering the end first, and going back (descending) the means from the last to the first.
 In this reversal of "means and ends" into "ends and means", the ends become projects, in the own sense of "thrown in front" (jacere, pro).
 Such is the basis of the technical and semiotic willing of Homo.
 It took the western world to hypostatize the willing in a will, which was itself hypostatized in a responsible, voluntary subject.
 But a minimum of willing is linked to the cerebral structure of possibilizing Homo.
-Homo devotes it to a certain will for power according to the liaison of Latin verbs posse, potere, pollere.
+Homo devotes this willing to a certain will for power, according to the liaison of Latin verbs posse, potere, pollere.
 And even, since the possibilization is itself indefinite, to a certain all-powerfulness that, since it escapes de facto, tends to project itself into gods or God, de jure.
 If we call madness a state where hominid specimens use and enjoy their endotropic nervous circulations with little reference to the objectifying demands of exotropic nervous circulations, except for the conditions of survival, we shall add that the will for power defines an ordinary madness in Homo.
-This specifically concerns the exchange and often culminates on the occasion of the neutral exchanger, money, monies, insofar as it is the most obvious instrument of pure possibilization.
-The philosophical ravings omnipresent in Homo are another constant form of this ordinary madness.
+This ordinary madness specifically concerns the exchange and often culminates on the occasion of the neutral exchanger, money, monies, insofar as it is the most obvious instrument of pure possibilization.
+The philosophical ramblings, omnipresent in Homo, are another constant form of this ordinary madness.
 Later on, on the occasion of Homo's illnesses <26B>, we shall approach pathological madness, which is frequent but not ordinary.

-Henri Van Lier Translated by Paula Cook, 2017 (Last update, October 13, 2017) |
+Henri Van Lier Translated by Paula Cook, 2017 (Last update, December 11, 2024) |